vostok/hercules/hercules-protocol/doc/common-tags.md

 Tag `subproject` represents part of your project, it can be front-end and back-end or some additional service,
 e. g. mail service, background worker etc.

-Tag `application` represents stand-alone application.

-Tags `application` and `subproject` should be used only with tag project.
+Tags `subproject` should be used only with tag project.

 ## Environment